codihuston/ustrending/worker-cities/README.md

 ## Production

+This container will not be deployed to production, as the data that it fetches should be mostly static, and only needs to be updated yearly (census data).

 In effort to reduce the need for a cloud-based managed DBMS, I will initially forego that service in favor of deploying a JSON file containg the completed city data alongside the containers that need it.
 Right now,